dotnet/designs/accepted/install-locations.md

 In each case with the `<version>` subdirectory, the latest available version as per SemVer 2.0 rules will be selected.
 Note that the algorithm picks the first location which exists, and only then looks for the `/host/fxr/<version>` subdirectory, and if that doesn't exist, or the library is missing it will fail.

+The reason for including the default global location is so that 3.0 host can find 2.* installs since those are not registered in the system.
+All 3.0 and higher installs should be registered.

 ### Framework and SDK search
 All hosts use the same logic.